 Parents must tend to their children with sensitivity as they cope with feelings of instability and insecurity that often accompany divorce.
 Children may need individual counseling or treatment.
 Parents themselves may need to deal with guilt and grief over losing their hopes and dreams for the marriage and their family.
 Psychotherapists can help both children and their parents deal with emotions of anger, fear, shame, and sadness.

 Although friends and family may suggest using attorneys and litigating in court, there are no laws that require you to involve attorneys at any point in getting divorced.
 Not even for the filing.
 So long as there is nothing legally preventing you from interacting with the other parent, cooperative divorce is a preferred option for many parents.

-Our neutral mediators advocate for both parents and your children.
+Neutral mediators advocate for both parents and your children.
 They can help you identify all the issues that need to be resolved to make a high-quality, customized agreement unique to your family's needs.
 The mediator will draft a memorandum of understanding which outlines your agreement.
 However, you have full control over the terms of your settlement.